 Dr. Tim Herzog is a Licensed Clinical Psychologist (LCP) in Virginia, a Licensed Clinical Professional Counselor (LCPC) in Maryland, Pennsylvania, and Montana, registered to provide tele-health services in Florida, a Certified Mental Performance Coach (CMPC), a member of the USOC Sport Psychology Registry, and Board Certified in Biofeedback (BCB).
-Four years ago, he moved his practice, Reaching Ahead from Bozeman, Montana to Annapolis, Maryland.
+Seven years ago, he moved his practice, Reaching Ahead from Bozeman, Montana to Annapolis, Maryland.
 His practice consists of a mix of therapy and performance clients.
 Tim works with a wide range of clients in person, and does distance consulting- particularly with competitive sailors.
 He conducts evidence-based practice, pulling from Cognitive-Behavioral Therapy, Acceptance and Mindfulness based approaches, Psychodynamic Psychotherapy, and Interpersonal Process.
 Tim places emphasis on the power of relationships.

-Tim is an adjunct faculty member at National University and Saybrook University, and served as the Senior Mind-Body Scientist at the Consortium for Health and Military Performance in Bethesda, Maryland where he translated psychology research into digestible articles and other resources for military personnel and families.
+Tim is an adjunct faculty member at Saybrook University, and served as the Senior Mind-Body Scientist at the Consortium for Health and Military Performance (CHAMP) in Bethesda, Maryland where he translated psychology research into digestible articles and other resources for military personnel and families.
 One year ago, he left the position to focus on his practice.
 He has frequently written articles for lay publications such as Sailing World, SpinSheet Magazine, OptiNews, the US Sailing Blog, Ski Racing Magazine, Outside Bozeman, the Bozeman Daily Chronicle, Montana Healthy Living, scholarly publications such as Journal of Special Operations Medicine, The Sport Psychologist, Journal of Imagery Research in Sport and Physical Activity, plus a few book chapters in academic texts, and he sometimes serves as a peer reviewer for publications such as Journal of Sport Psychology in Action.
 He currently writes a blog at www.reachingahead.com.
 To see more details about his professional background, a shortened version of his CV can be found here.

-Open to where some “planned happenstance” might take him, Tim’s current professional goals include more integrated work with his colleagues at PEAK, more work with college athletics, more work with elite athletes (including organizational consulting), and more work with sailors (particularly focused on Olympic Development and America’s Cup), and possibly work with Military/Special Operations.
+Open to where some “planned happenstance” might take him, Tim’s current professional goals include more integrated work with his colleagues at PEAK, more work with college athletics, more work with elite athletes (including organizational consulting), more work with sailors (particularly focused on Olympic Development and America’s Cup), and possibly work with Military/Special Operations.